Save up to $1,322 on our trips! Limited spots. Book Now.

 Christmas markets

-Munich has some of the most traditional Christmas markets in all of Germany.
+Munich has some of the most traditional Christmas markets in Germany.
 Seven charming Christmas markets pop up around the city at the end of November, and for the next month they entice visitors with the heady aroma of gingerbread, crepes, roasted chestnuts, and Glühwein.
 Be a sport and try the Feuerzangenbowle – Glühwein added with a generous portion of rum and set on fire!

 Tollwood Winter Festival